 With its rich history, scenic beauty, and humid subtropical climate, Fredericksburg attracts visitors throughout the year.
 During the Labor Day weekend, check out the 1940s USO-Style Labor Day dance at the Hangar Hotel.
 A portion of the proceeds will benefit the Fort Hood USO.

-Costumes are welcome, and a costume contest from the WWII-era period offers a variety of prizes for winners.
-There's plenty to see and do in Fredericksburg, like planning a visit the National Museum of the Pacific War, try the delicious varieties of pecans at the Fredericksburg Pecan Company, or pick some peaches at the Vogel Orchard.
+Costumes are encouraged and there's even a contest for the best WWII-era period outfit which offers a variety of prizes for winners.
+There's plenty to see and do in Fredericksburg, like planning a visit to the National Museum of the Pacific War, trying the delicious varieties of pecans at the Fredericksburg Pecan Company, or picking some peaches at the Vogel Orchard.

-In Belton, Texas, part of the Killeen-Temple metropolitan area, the Central Texas State Fair runs through September 1, 2019.
-There are live concerts, pro bull riding at the rodeo, carnival rides, vendor shopping, and all the fair events such as livestock judging and good old fair food.
+In Belton, Texas, part of the Killeen-Temple metropolitan area, the Central Texas State Fair runs through Labor Day weekend.
+There are live concerts, pro bull riding at the rodeo, carnival rides, vendor shopping, and typical events such as livestock judging and traditional fair food.

 The Colorado River 100 canoeing race begins in Fisherman's Park in Bastrop, Texas, about 30 miles southeast of Austin, and ends 62 miles away in LaGrange.
-The Colorado River 100, held on Friday and Saturday, attracts paddlers and adventure racers from across the country.
-Also, the event raises environmental awareness of the water and lands of the lower Colorado River.
+The Colorado River 100, held on Friday and Saturday of Labor Day weekend, attracts paddlers and adventure racers from across the country.
+Also, the event raises environmental awareness of the water and lands of the Lower Colorado River.